App State faculty petition to move to online classes until vaccinations increase, COVID-19 transmission rates decrease

 “I’d really like to see a mandate for vaccination just like there are mandates for other vaccinations for infectious diseases that have been around a lot longer,” Siefferman said.
 “But that didn’t seem to be a practical approach to our petition, given that we recognize that the administration on campus doesn’t necessarily have the power to make those demands.”

-If nothing else, Dakin said she hopes the petition would serve as a message to students that faculty were “pleading with our student body to please protect themselves and protect everyone else.”
+If nothing else, Dakin said she hopes the petition serves as a message to students that faculty were “pleading with our student body to please protect themselves and protect everyone else.”

-“There are a lot of people spending a lot of time trying to work on this petition, and it’s all coming from the spirit of wanting to protect everyone in our community and including our students,” Dakin said.
+“There are a lot of people spending a lot of time trying to work on this petition, and it’s all coming from the spirit of wanting to protect everyone in our community, including our students,” Dakin said.

 The full petition can be found at tinyurl.com/mwcdb9mm.